 Strangely enough, one of the most difficult tasks in any home renovating project is often choosing the right white!
-Sounds simple: choosing paint, however, there are literally hundreds of varying ‘whites’ available, from cooler to warmer whites to grey and yellow whites.
-Today, we break down the three simple steps you can take to make choosing the right white that much easier!
+Sounds simple: choosing white paint, however, there are literally hundreds of varying ‘whites’ available, from cooler to warmer whites to grey and yellow whites.
+Today, we break down the three simple steps you can take to make choosing the right white paint that much easier!

 Step 1: Warm or Cool White?

 Warm Whites are those tinted with a touch of yellow or red.
-A heavier tint can often make a space appear smaller so if this is something you want to avoid but still want a warmer vibe in your home, stick to warm whites with a very, very small tint in them; in other words, as close to a pure white as possible with just a touch of warmth to achieve that depth of colour.
+A heavier tint can often make a space appear smaller so if this is something you want to avoid but still want a warmer vibe in your home, stick to warm whites with a very, very small tint in them; in other words, as close to a pure white paint as possible with just a touch of warmth to achieve that depth of colour.
 Warm whites work great in spaces that don’t receive much natural light as they can help lift the mood of the room.
 These tones add a sense of warmth and intimacy to an otherwise cold or bland space and create an inviting atmosphere in your home.

 Cool Whites are tinted with blue, green or black.
-Once again, if selecting a white with a fairly heavy cool tint, this may make your room appear smaller.
+Once again, if selecting a white paint with a fairly heavy cool tint, this may make your room appear smaller.
 Cool whites suit a sleek, modern space, creating an air of sophistication and cleanliness.
 You must be sure that your home receives enough natural light to be able to make a cool white work well as these tints tend to absorb light and make wall surfaces appear ‘flat’ and lacking in depth.

 Consider the overall style or decorating scheme of your home; this will help narrow down your options in selecting a white paint colour as particular tints lend themselves extremely well to certain decorating styles.
 For example, warm whites look right at home in a cozy, country style or vintage/rustic decorating scheme whereas cooler whites look great in an industrial, French Provincial or modern styled home.